Has your friend been talking about suicide?

 - Giving away possessions

-- Changes in sleeping pattern—too much or too little
+- Changes in their sleeping pattern—too much or too little

 - Experiencing dramatic mood changes